The Benefits of a Gym Membership

 Come as You Are

 When you try out a class or two, come as you are.
 If you want to swim, bring a swim bag, a towel, your bathing suit, and a water bottle.
 You can work out in your jeans, sweats, shorts, when you change out of your work clothes.
 Bring a tote or a gym bag to carry a water bottle, your gear, and new clothing.
 Remember to dress appropriately during the seasonal changes.

 Don't Just Sit There

-If it’s too much money for you, you can have your own home gym right in front of you to stay with these fitness tips.
-If you love to job, walk or run, use your streets and sidewalks.
+If it’s too much money for you, you have your own home gym right in front of you to stay with these fitness tips.
+If you love to jog, walk, or run, use your streets and sidewalks.
 Check out your local parks for walking paths for bicycles and walking your dog.
-If you have a child, use one of those strollers you can push along (and walk your dog too) to get some exercise.
+If you have a child, use one of those strollers you push along (and walk your dog too) to get some exercise.
 If you live in an apartment complex, see if they have their own fitness room available for residents, anything for lifting weights to go on the treadmill.
-Take a clue from the Biggest Loser’s trainers, when they their contestants tips to do it at home.
+Take a clue from the Biggest Loser’s trainers, when they give their contestants tips to do it at home.

 Go online to check out videos on Youtube for exercise.
 If your cable station have On Demand, there might be sports and fitness videos for you.
 Go to the bookstore or library to check out DVDs and books on fitness and exercise.
 If you have your own bicycle, cycle around your own block.